Marrying in Italy

-Within a month, I was singing and sailing along on an Adriatic Sea, awash in waves of shopping wisdom: "pane" for bread, "burro" for butter, and well practiced in "Como si chiamo questo?" or "What do you call this?" my hand gestures were "perfecto."
+Within a month, I was singing and sailing along on an Adriatic Sea, awash in waves of shopping wisdom: "pane" for bread, "burro" for butter, and well practiced in "Como si chiamo questo?" ("come" is the correct form) or "What do you call this?" my hand gestures were "perfecto" (it should be "perfetto").

-"You asked him to get undressed," my husband said.
-You've got to watch your f's and v's.
+"You asked him to get undressed", my husband said.
+You've got to watch your f's and p's.
 He was annoyed.
 Hadn't he promised to love me forever?
 Where was the romance I expected to find in our marriage?
 Was it all a big lie?
 Did it all amount to f's and v's when it used to be p's and q's.

 I started to cry.
 But my husband spoke "real" Italian.
 He stopped his motor scooter on the cobble-stoned street, leaned over, and "bacied" me.